 "This all sounds right.
 But what do we actually do on Monday morning?"

-It's the most common question in organizational life, and the most commonly ignored.
+It's the most common question in organisational life, and the most commonly ignored.
 Frameworks are abundant.
 Methodologies are everywhere.
-What's rare is honest guidance about where to begin — not in theory, but in your specific organization, with its specific problems, its specific politics, and its specific constraints.
+What's rare is honest guidance about where to begin, not in theory, but in your specific organisation, with its specific problems, its specific politics, and its specific constraints.

 The answer is: start where the pain is sharpest.